University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

-We seek to understand and promote clean energy systems that enable sustainable growth and energy equity, enabling clean, reliable, and affordable energy for all.
+We seek to understand and promote clean energy systems that enable sustainable growth with clean, reliable, and affordable energy for all.

 UT faculty and students are developing clean energy solutions across multiple scales, from quantum materials to global power grids.
 At each step, our researchers are working to improve the efficiency, sustainability, and resilience of energy supply and distribution.